Kirui-Brian/file_metadata_analyser/PRESENTATION.md

 - A: The tool cannot extract embedded metadata from encrypted files, only file system metadata (size, timestamps).
 This is a limitation of encryption - it protects both content and metadata.

 **Q2: Can this tool detect if metadata has been tampered with?**
 - A: Partially.
-The analyzer detects timestamp anomalies (e.g., access time before creation time) and can flag suspicious patterns.
+The Analyser detects timestamp anomalies (e.g., access time before creation time) and can flag suspicious patterns.
 However, sophisticated tampering may be undetectable without baseline data.

 **Q3: What makes this tool different from existing tools like ExifTool?**
 - A: While ExifTool focuses on extraction, our tool adds forensic analysis, anomaly detection, privacy assessment, and integrated sanitization.
 It's designed specifically for forensic workflows with comprehensive reporting.